Kuper-Tech/sbmt-kafka_consumer/README.md

 # Sbmt-KafkaConsumer

-This gem is used for consuming Kafka messages.
-It represents a wrapper over [Karafka](https://github.com/karafka/karafka) gem and is recommended for using as a transport with [sbmt-outbox](https://github.com/SberMarket-Tech/sbmt-outbox) gem.
+This gem is used to consume Kafka messages.
+It is a wrapper over the [Karafka](https://github.com/karafka/karafka) gem, and is recommended for use as a transport with the [sbmt-outbox](https://github.com/SberMarket-Tech/sbmt-outbox) gem.

 ## Installation